Saranamanthram

-Saranamanthram is a Hindu Devotional Songs album in Malayalam.
-The songs dedicated to Lord Ayyappa, is composed and arranged by aspiring Music Director Kamalan.
-The album is crafted with a strong base of Carnatic Music, complemented by the flawless lyrics written by B. K. Harinarayanan.
+Saranamanthram is a Hindu devotional Songs album in Malayalam.
+The songs dedicated to Lord Ayyappa, are composed and arranged by Music Director Kamalan.
+The album is based on Carnatic Music, and lyrics written by B. K. Harinarayanan.
 The album is released in Kerala state in India.

-The prominent south Indian Singer Unni Menon is the lead singer in this record.
-Blessed voices of noted singers like Sriram (Palghat Sriram), Classmates fame Devanand, Viswanath and Idea Star Singer Sannidhanandan are also featured in this album.
+Unni Menon is the lead singer in this record.
+Voices of noted singers like Sriram (Palghat Sriram), Classmates fame Devanand, Viswanath and Idea Star Singer Sannidhanandan are also featured in this album.